A couple of days early, but Happy New Year!

 * What do you tell parents when they say they’re afraid of what’s going to happen with the economy, so they’re disenrolling their children – even if they’re not currently affected by economic distress?

 * What type of financial aid is your school going to need to offer parents in order to retain the students you have, and how do you really know what parents need?
 Are you prepared to include a financial aid line item in your budget (which means that parents paying the full cost of tuition are helping to provide financial assistance for others in your school)?

-* How do you deal with board members that do not contribute to the school’s annual appeal, and what’s worse, may recommend programs to implement that actually are detrimental to the long-term health and well-being of the school?
+* How do you deal with board members who do not contribute to the school’s annual appeal, and what’s worse, may recommend programs to implement that actually are detrimental to the long-term health and well-being of the school?
 Also, are you dealing with board members who believe it’s within their individual right as a board member for you enact what they feel is a good program, rather than work to support the vision your have for the school?

 The first entry of the new year next week will speak to leadership and vision, since Advancement deals primarily with management relative to ways to reach that vision.
 Enjoy this short time to consider these 5 “R”s – rest, reconnect, reflect, refresh and re-evaluate.